Devs-Community04/Termux-Style/README.md

 # Termux-Style
-A Python Script developed by <a href="https://github.com/Noob-Hacker71">Md Nayem Sheikh (Noob-Hacker71)</a>.
+A Python Script developed by <a href="https://github.com/Noob-Hacker71">[Noob-Hacker71]</a>.
 This script has too many option for customize your termux Terminal and Command prompt .
 Follow me for more ...

 <div align="center">
   <a href=https://facebook.com/community.dev.04">